 What are the implications for controlling malaria?

-Our data suggest that parasites can be transmitted by younger mosquitoes, which are known to be less susceptible to insecticide killing, with possible negative effects on the efficacy of insecticide-based strategies (bed nets and indoor residual sprays).
+Our data suggest that parasites can be transmitted by younger mosquitoes, which are known to be less susceptible to insecticide killing, with possible negative effects on the efficacy of currently available insecticide-based strategies (bed nets and indoor residual sprays).

 Second, strategies encouraging mosquitoes to feed on nearby animals rather than people (zooprophylaxis) may not be as effective as expected, because animal blood, while nutritionally different to human blood, may still permit accelerated development within mosquitoes, increasing the likelihood of females transmitting parasites when they do feed on people.

-Finally, control strategies that tamper with egg production to reduce Anopheles populations, such as genetically engineered population suppression gene drives, may increase the resources within the mosquito available to parasites, accelerating their development and inadvertently favoring malaria transmission.
+Finally, control strategies that interfere with egg production to reduce Anopheles populations, such as genetically engineered population suppression gene drives, may increase the resources within the mosquito available to parasites, accelerating their development and inadvertently favoring malaria transmission.

 Anopheles gambiae; Plasmodium falciparum; malaria transmission; extrinsic incubation period; disease modelling; parasite development rate